shchodro/serverless-workshop/README.md

 Now the funcion will be triggered every minute.
 ![Create Lambda Screenshot](/Images/Lambda_5.png)

 6\.
-Click on the Lambda you created , scroll down to **Function Code** and paste [this content](/zombieSensor/lambda/exampleCronTriggerFunction.js) into the index.js window.
+Click on the Lambda you created, scroll down to **Function Code** and paste [this content](/zombieSensor/lambda/exampleCronTriggerFunction.js) into the index.js window.

 7\.
 Now copy the SNS Topic ARN you copied in the first steps to the variable **topicArn** and replace **COPY ARN HERE** with the SNS Topic ARN